jmlemaster86/SuperSudoku/team19/About/readme-users.txt

   While note is selected, all nine numbers can be added to a note.
 Removing note numbers is done by reselecting the desired number.
 Notes are covered but not erased when a number is added to the cell.
 Selecting the quick options allows players to choose a number followed by any cells they wish to add it to.
+If the chosen number for a cell causes a conflict, the row, column, or quadrent will highlight red.